 This course will provide you with a comprehensive understanding of the functional and clinical anatomy of the viscera (organs) in the human body from both a topographical and systems perspective.
-The focus is on the organ systems in the human trunk (respiratory, cardiovascular, gastrointestinal, urinary, reproductive, lymphatic, and autonomic nervous systems) and their functional integration with each other.
-Through the course, you will construct a 3-dimensional understanding of the human body and be enabled to apply this to medical imaging, cross-sectional and clinical anatomy.
+The focus is on the organ systems in the human trunk (respiratory, cardiovascular, gastrointestinal, urinary, reproductive, lymphatic and autonomic nervous systems) and their functional integration with each other.
+The course will enable you to build a 3-dimensional understanding of the human body and to apply this to cross-sectional and medical imaging, and to clinical anatomy.
+This course will prepare you for a career in medicine, allied health, biomedical research.